fingerpuk/fingerpuk.github.io/_posts/2015-11-17-you-are-not-a-moth.markdown

 Moths are no different.

-They hunt around for the next in an endless line of lights to bump up against, hoping that somehow the insight the designer they’re trying to steal from had will be injected into them through some mystical method.
+They hunt around for the next in an endless line of lights to bump up against, hoping that somehow the insight the designer they’re trying to steal from had will be injected into them by some mystical method.
 It won’t.

 But even if it did, it doesn’t matter.
 The facsimile was created on Microsoft’s copier.
 It’s broken.
-The Moths will never understand it.
+The moths will never understand it.
 The design challenge they are facing is nothing like the design challenge these other people were facing.
-So why should their idea save their arse now?
+So why should that stolen idea save their arse now?
 It won’t.

-Design Moths are the worst of all things.
-An uninformed consumer.
+Design moths are the worst of all things.
+Lazy.

 Don’t do it.